 I arrived around 8am and they let me check in!
 Perhaps it was low season or whatever, but in my lifetime, I can count the number of times I’ve received a free and early check-in … and often, it was for guesthouses and hostels.
 I was tired.
 I just wanted to drop my bags and collapse.
 They let me.
 Unfortunately, I decided I wanted to shoot my room first and that took about an hour.

 If I’m staying in a hotel in another country then ideally, I want the hotel to feel like that country and culture.
 My room exuded stylish warmth, coziness and a Turkish elegance.
 I adored oak panel finishes and hardwood flooring!
 My room was almost too comfortable; it took sincere effort for me to leave it.

-3 & 4.
-A bowl of Turkish delight sat next to a letter from the manager with a request to call his personal mobile phone if I had questions or needed anything.
+…with a request to call his personal mobile phone if I had questions or needed anything.
 If I did, he would personally get it.

 … Seriously.
 I was tempted to give the number a call, but chickened out.
 Later I heard he gets calls from guests testing to see the same thing.

 5. Standard options for international travelers

 In the U.S., it’s easy to take a hotel coffee pot and tea for granted.
 But not when I’m abroad.
 Whether I want to cook instant oatmeal in my room or make myself a pot of tea while I’m working in my room, the instant coffee pot is a godsend.